ogiewon/Hubitat/Drivers/http-momentary-switch.src/README.md

 # Hubitat HTTP Momentary Switch Driver

 This driver implements the "Switch" and "Momentary" capabilities.
 It is used to create an HTTP POST, PUT, or GET to a user defined IP Address and Port.
+(Note: It can be used to submit an HTTP request to any server, it is not specific to the Harmony Hub in any way.)

-The use-case that this was created for specifically is to allow Hubitat to issue commands to a Logitech Harmony Hub via the maddox/harmony-api server (see https://github.com/maddox/harmony-api for details.)
+The use-case, that this was created for specifically, is to allow Hubitat to issue commands to a Logitech Harmony Hub via the maddox/harmony-api server (see https://github.com/maddox/harmony-api for details.)

 Instructions for use